-3 RECORD KEEPING
+6 RECORD KEEPING

-3.1 The Responsible Officer must keep records pertaining to the procurement of any Relevant Contracts, including any contract for which an Exemption (see above) has been approved.
+- 6.1 The Responsible Officer must keep records pertaining to the procurement of any Relevant Contracts, including any Relevant Contract for which an Exemption has been approved and provide copies of the same to the Procurement and Commissioning Service. - 6.2 Where the Total Value of the Relevant Contract is less than £50,000 the following records must be kept: - 6.2.1 A unique reference number for the Relevant Contract, the title of the Relevant Contract and the parties; - 6.2.2 The method for obtaining quotes or tenders; - 6.2.3 Criteria for the award of the Relevant Contract;

-- 3.2 Where the Total Value of the Relevant Contract is less than £50,000 the following records must be kept for the contract: - 3.2.1 A unique reference number for the contract, the title of the contract and the parties; - 3.2.2 The method for obtaining quotes or tenders; - 3.2.3 Criteria for the award of the contract: - 3.2.4 The Contracting Decision and the reasons for it; - 3.2.5 Records of all communications with the Candidates; and - 3.2.6 The Contract. - 3.3 Where the Total Value of the contract is £50,000 or more the following records must be kept in addition to those specified above: - 3.3.1 Business case (including details of pre-tender market research, options appraisal and risk assessments); - 3.3.2 Tender documents sent to and received from Candidates; - 3.3.3 The records of the evaluation of the tender: - 3.3.4 Records of all clarification and post tender discussion (including minutes of any meetings); and - 3.3.5 Record of consideration of the public sector equality duty, the (Public Contracts) Social Value Act 2012 and consultation. - 3.4 The above records required under this Rule must be retained in compliance with the Council's corporate document retention policy. - In addition to the above requirements, within 30 days of award of the contract, the Responsible Officer must arrange for details of the award of any contract with a Total Value over £50,000 to be included in the Contracts Register.
-The details that must be included are: - 3.5.1 Start date and duration of the contract; - 3.5.2 Supplier; - 3.5.3 Title of the contract; - 3.5.4 Any contractual provision for extension; and - 3.5.5 Internal contact name and email address - In any instance where the total contract value is over £25,000 the Responsible Officer must arrange for details of the award to be notified on Contracts Finder by completion of an Award Notification Form and sending to the Assistant Director Commissioning and Procurement.
+- 6.2.4 The contracting decision and the reasons for it; - 6.2.5 Records of all communications with the Candidates/Supplier; and - 6.2.6 The written agreement between the parties. - 6.3 Where the Total Value of the contract is £50,000 or more the following records must be kept in addition to those specified above: - 6.3.1 Business case (including details of pre-tender market research, options appraisal and risk assessments); - 6.3.2 Tender documents sent to and received from Candidates/Supplier; - 6.3.3 The records of the evaluation of the tender; - 6.3.4 Records of all clarification and post tender discussion (including minutes of any meetings); and - 6.3.5 Record of consideration of the public sector equality duty, the (Public Contracts) Social Value Act 2012 and consultation. - 6.4 The above records required under these CPRs must be retained in compliance with the Council's corporate document retention policy. - 6.5 In addition to the above requirements, within 30 days of award of the Relevant Contract, the Responsible Officer must arrange for details of the award of any contract with a Total Value over £50,000 to be included in the Contracts Register.
+The details that must be included are: - 6.5.1 Start date and duration of the Relevant Contract; - 6.5.2 Supplier; - 6.5.3 Title; - 6.5.4 Any contractual provision for extension; and - 6.5.5 Internal contact name and email address - 6.6 In any instance where the total contract value is over £25,000 the Responsible Officer must arrange for details of the award to be notified on Contracts Finder by completion of an Award Notification Form and sending to the Assistant Director Commissioning and Procurement.

-4 KEY DECISIONS
+7 KEY DECISIONS

-- 4.1 The Glossary at Part 6 of this Constitution defines a Key Decision. - 4.2 The decision to commence a procurement exercise is not deemed to be a Key Decision unless the decision forms part of and is taken at the same time as a decision that will result in a change to service provision which will have a significant effect on two or more wards of the Council.

-4.3 The decision to award a Relevant Contract is a Key Decision if the total value of the contract exceeds the financial threshold for a Key Decision.
-The award of a Relevant Contract which is a Key Decision must adhere to the Access to Information Procedure Rules relating to Key Decisions set out in Part 3 of this Constitution.
+- 7.1 The Glossary at Part 6 of this Constitution defines a Key Decision. - 7.2 The decision to commence a procurement exercise is not deemed to be a Key Decision unless the decision forms part of and is taken at the same time as a decision that will result in a change to service provision which will have a significant effect on two or more wards of the Council. - 7.3 The award of a Relevant Contract which is a Key Decision must adhere to the Access to Information Procedure Rules relating to Key Decisions set out in Part 3, Section 3 of this Constitution.